cclib/cclib.github.io/_sources/data_notes.txt

 Some examples:

-'''C1+C4_1S+1S''' - Orbitals from carbon 1 and carbon 4 can interact, and their ''1S'' orbitals mix in a positive manner
+``C1+C4_1S+1S`` - Orbitals from carbon 1 and carbon 4 can interact, and their ``1S`` orbitals mix in a positive manner

-'''C1+C4_1Px-1Px''' - Orbitals from carbon 1 and carbon 4 can interact, and their ''1Px'' orbitals mix in a negative manner
+``C1+C4_1Px-1Px`` - Orbitals from carbon 1 and carbon 4 can interact, and their ``1Px`` orbitals mix in a negative manner

-'''bdt1_37A''' - Molecular orbital 37A from the fragment bdt1
+``bdt1_37A`` - Molecular orbital 37A from the fragment bdt1

 **ADF**: There are no required inputfile options for fonames to be suppored; however, if one wishes to have SFOs map directly to atomic basis functions, there are two requirements.
-First, the '''Symmetry NOSYM''' option must be given to force ADF to not linearly combine atomic orbitals into SFOs.
+First, the ``Symmetry NOSYM`` option must be given to force ADF to not linearly combine atomic orbitals into SFOs.
 Second, fragment calculations cannot be done (for obvious reasons).
-Also, it is suggested that '''Eigval 99999 99999''' be put into an '''Eprint''' block of the input file of a spin-restricted calculation so that every molecular orbital energy will be printed.
+Also, it is suggested that ``Eigval 99999 99999`` be put into an ``Eprint`` block of the input file of a spin-restricted calculation so that every molecular orbital energy will be printed.

 fooverlaps
 ----------